Arrays

 container that can hold and manage such a region.

-It is most comparable to the C++ type std::bitset<N>
+It is most comparable to the C++ type std::bitset<N>.
+Unfortunately, the

 Rust support for type-level integers is still experimental, so it is unable to